Skip to main content

 • Include linked phone numbers to your clinics directly in the relevant text for the benefit of readers on smartphones

-4. Evaluate Your Conversions
+4. Evaluate your conversions

 Knowing whether you’re getting conversions from your content means you have to have a robust analytics system in place to measure your efforts.
-Your analytics and content teams should work together to track what pieces of content garner the most conversions and measure those against your organization’s key performance indicators (KPIs).
+Your analytics and content teams should work together to track what pieces of content garner the most conversions and measure those against your HCO’s key performance indicators (KPIs).

-5. Review and Continue Your Efforts
+5. Review and continue your efforts

 Analytics give you useful information, but the true test of their value comes in what you do with that information.
-The conversions that result from your content should inform how you adjust your content marketing strategies.
+The conversions that result from your conversion-centered content should inform how you adjust your content marketing strategies.

 Take advantage of our deep experience in creating high-quality, conversion-centered content.
 Contact us today.